dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 .. note::

-    Fields that reference relationships display the defined related model representation (on this case __repr__() methos on ContactGroup Model), so by default these fields can't be ordered.
+    Fields that reference relationships, will display the defined related model representation (on this case __repr__() methods on ContactGroup Model), so by default these fields can't be ordered.
     To enable order by on list for relationship fields, you can (since 1.1.1) reference them using dotted notation.
-On this example would be 'contact_group.name'.
+On this example you can reference them using 'contact_group.name'.

 Register (views.py)